systemd/casync/doc/casync.rst

 |
 | **casync** **list** [*ARCHIVE* | *ARCHIVE_INDEX* | *DIRECTORY*] [*PATH*]

-This will list all the files and directories in the specified .catar archive or .caidx index, or the directory.
-The argument is optional, and the current directory will be used by default.
+This will list all the files and directories at *PATH* as found in either *ARCHIVE* or *ARCHIVE_INDEX* or underneath *DIRECTORY*.
+Both arguments are optional.
+The first defaults to the current directory.
+The second defaults to the top-level path of the archive (``/``).

 The output includes the permission mask and file names::